 As cooling duration increases, thresholds increase and agents sprint less.
 Agents are more cautious because sprinting in the current epoch requires many more epochs for cooling.
 The opportunity cost of sprinting mistakenly rises.
 As recovery duration increases, the cost of tripping the breaker increases.
 However, because each agent sprints to pursue her own performance while hoping others do not trip the breaker, thresholds are insensitive to recovery cost.
-When p_r is one, we have shown how agents encounter the Prisoner's Dilemma - see §6.4.
+When p_r is 1, we have shown how agents encounter the Prisoner's Dilemma, see Section 6.4.

-When $N{\rm min}$ and $N{\rm max}$ are small, the probability of tripping the breaker is high.
+When N{\min} and N{\max} are small, the probability of tripping the breaker is high.
 Ironically, agents sprint more aggressively and extract performance now because emergencies that forbid future sprints are likely.
-When $N{\rm min}$ and $N{\rm max}$ are big, each agent sprints more judiciously as a sprint now affects the ability to sprint in the future.
+When N{\min} and N{\max} are big, each agent sprints more judiciously as a sprint now affects the ability to sprint in the future.

-7. Related Work
+7. RELATED WORK